liam-wiltshire/talks/hackthesystem/content.md

 ???

-- If someone sees a login that they don't recognise, what do we usually suggest?
+- If someone sees a login that they don't recognise or some change on their account, what do we usually suggest?
 - The standard answer is to reset your password and enable 2FA
 - I've seen plenty of applications where changing your password (both through forgotten password and profile editing) either:
     - Doesn't log anyone out - you can carry on doing whatever you are doing